 McLeod Ganj is home to the exiled Dalai Lama and a huge Tibetan community, including the Tibetan government-in-exile.
 The town is cosmopolitan, colourful, packed with shops and eateries and is a wonderful opportunity for photographers.
 There are also colonial relics to explore, including the St John in the Wilderness Church.
 If you prefer something more strenuous, local treks of various durations and severity can be arranged with local guides.

-The are plenty of flights between Chandigarh and Delhi and whatever time you choose to fly, we will transport you to the airport and wave bye bye.
+You will be flying back from Dharmasala to Delhi and whatever time you choose to fly, we will send you off to the airport and wave bye bye.

 In ten wordsHimalayan culture, cuisine, via twisty super-scenic roads.
 Top value.